Fine-Tuning Costs Comparison - Train Your Own AI

 What Stands Out

-OpenAI's pricing spread is enormous.
-GPT-4.1 Nano training at $0.20/1M tokens is 125x cheaper than GPT-4o at $25/1M.
-If you were fine-tuning GPT-4o and haven't re-evaluated since GPT-4.1 launched, you're likely overpaying.
+OpenAI's pricing spread remains enormous.
+GPT-4.1 Nano at $0.20/1M for training is 125x cheaper than GPT-4o at $25/1M.
+If you're still on GPT-4o fine-tuning for any task, migrating to GPT-4.1 is the easiest cost reduction available.

 API Fine-Tuning vs Self-Hosted Training